Cycle (gene): Cyc^{01}

 Cyc^{01} also known as cyc^{0} is a recessive null mutant allele.
 This means that a Drosophila with two copies of the cyc^{01} mutant does not produce a functional CYCLE protein.
 The resulting Drosophila exhibits arrhythmic activity and cannot entrain to any light-dark cycle.
 Cyc^{01} mutants showed a disproportionately large sleep rebound and died after 10 hours of sleep deprivation, although they were more resistant than other clock mutants to various stressors.
 Unlike other clock mutants, cyc^{01} flies showed a reduced expression of heat-shock genes after sleep loss.
 However, activating heat-shock genes before sleep deprivation rescued cyc^{01} flies from its lethal effects.
+This mutant exhbits abnormal neuronal morphology in clock neurons.

 Cyc^{02}

 Cyc^{02} is a recessive mutant, characterized by a severe reduction in levels of PER protein.
-In each case, the mutation was the result of a nonsense mutation in the PAS-encoding region found in 1999 following a forward screen of ethyl methanesulfonatemutants.
+In each case, the mutation was the result of a nonsense mutation in the PAS-encoding region found in 1999 following a forward screen of ethyl methanesulfonate mutants.
 Under both light-dark and continuous dark conditions, the cyc^{02} mutant was arrhythmic and nearly continuously active.
 Both the cyc^{01} and the cyc^{02} mutants were identified by the same team.